pcarbo/genetic-data-analysis-rcc-2/episodes/02-explore-data.md

 the corresponding line of the **cfw.bim** file.
 Observe that some genotypes are "0 0".
 What do you think this means?

-:ledger: What we would expect that the number of samples and the number of SNPs matches up with the numbers given in the pheno.csv.
+:ledger: We would expect that the number of samples and the number of SNPs matches up with the numbers given in other files we have viewed so far.
 You can use the `wc` commmand to check this:

 ```bash
 wc -wl cfw.ped